apache/uima-uimaj/.github/CONTRIBUTING.md

 ## Preparing a Pull Request (PR)

-In order to contribute to a DKPro project, you need to create a **pull request**.
+In order to contribute to the uimaFIT project, you need to create a **pull request**.
 This section briefly guides you through the best way of doing this:

 * Before creating a pull request, create an issue in the issue tracker of the project to which